-(3) Rezonings should correspond with the boundary lines of existing platted lots or parcels.
+(3) Where appropriate, rezonings should correspond with the boundary lines of existing platted lots or parcels or the minimum area for an intended use, especially if that portion of the tract is to be subdivided.
 Where the boundaries of a rezoning request stop short of an exterior property line, it must be possible to subdivide and develop that portion of the property outside the proposed rezoning boundary in accordance with the existing zoning and other requirements of this chapter.

 (4) All zoning requirements shall be met within the boundaries of the area being rezoned.
 If all of the requirements cannot be met on the site being rezoned, prior to advertisement of the public hearing, the rezoning shall be expanded to include all property necessary to meet zoning requirements.

 (B) Initiation of amendment.